News

 I wrote a little essay for Smashing Print #1: Ethics & Privacy titled ‘This One Weird Trick Tells Us Everything About You.’
 It covers different types of tracking and how it came to exist, as well as regulation, ethics, and why we need better business models.

 New blocking rules!
-On 5th July 2019, Laura blocked adtech on one site, fixed one site and blocked two new trackers.
+Laura blocked adtech on one site, fixed one site and blocked two new trackers.
 The rules will auto-update if the app is running.
 If it’s not, you can get the new rules by choosing ‘Update rules’ or ‘Check again now’ from Better’s menu.

 Have you heard about Silicon Valley’s unpaid research and development department?
 It’s called the EU.